Accessibility Tools

 There is a prescription topical 4% Minocycline foam called Amzeeq.
 It is very safe and effective.
 Winlevi is another topical prescription medication that blocks androgens in the skin.

-What prescription acne medications are used for hormonal acne?
+What prescription treatments are best for hormonal acne?

 There are low-dose-time released antibiotics that can be taken orally that are effective.
 There are also acne antibiotics that specifically target just acne, such as Sarecycline, which isn't used to treat anything else.
 If the acne is very severe, then Accutane (Isotretinoin) can be used.
 This is prescription medication that is taken twice daily by mouth for 20 weeks.
 It is usually used to treat severe cystic acne.
 It is very effective but does have side effects that Dr Jaliman will discuss with you.
 It is an excellent treatment if the severity of your condition warrants it.
 Many patients see improvement after 2–3 months of treatment.